katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Create busybox pod with two containers, each one will have the image busybox and will run the 'sleep 3600' command.
-Make both containers mount an emptyDir at '/etc/foo'.
+<b>Create busybox pod with two containers, each one will have the image busybox and will run the 'sleep 3600' command.
+Make both containers mount an emptyDir at '/etc/foo'.</b>
 </summary>
 Best way to do this is create a YAML template (single-container pod) and duplicate the container definition (make sure to change the name of the second container).<div>
 </div><div><i>kubectl run busybox --image=busybox --restart=Never -o yaml --dry-run -- /bin/sh -c 'sleep 3600' &gt; pod.yaml</i>